Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-palette.md

 ## Palette

-This section exposes all the existing colors inside the Boosted palette.
+This section exposes all the existing colors inside the OUDS Web palette.
 These variables aren't meant to be used, it's an exposure of the available variables.
 Be aware that none of the variables presented depend on the theme.

 Please make sure that none of the [color theme variables]({{< docsref "/customize/color-theme" >}}) fit your needs before getting one here.